croissant-powered/hardware-hacking/README.md

 # Hardware hacking

 Resources related to hardware/IoT hacking.
-Securited-oriented and targeted at beginners.
+Security-oriented and targeted at beginners.

 ## Bookmarks